saffre-rumma/www/stories/about.rst

 Saffre and his wife Ly Rumma.
 National registry number `10501849
 <http://www.teatmik.ee/et/info/10501849>`_

 **We are small** and will remain so.
-We are a family-sized team of three full-time developers.
+We are a family-sized team with a network of independent certified developers.
 See also :doc:`team`.

 ..
 During the first decade we satisfied our customers with only one full-time developer.
 But our customers had more projects than a